gomezgoiri/CLIPS4Android/examples/AnimalDemo/README.md

-This Android project runs an animal identification expert system which uses ClipsAndroid as a library.
+This Android project runs an animal identification expert system which uses CLIPS.

+It is based on another sample application of [CLIPS JNI](http://clipsrules.sourceforge.net/CLIPSJNIBeta.html).